binaryage/pure-frame/README.md

 For backward compatibility you can require `re-frame.core` where you get compatible interface to original re-frame.

-Pure-frame is pretty flexible, so I have implemented two compatibility modes
+Pure-frame is pretty flexible, so I have implemented two compatibility modes:

 * *v050* - (default) mode implements re-frame 0.5.0 (event queue is a custom finite state machine)
 * *v041* - mode implements re-frame 0.4.1 (event queue is a core.async channel)